MyRandomShit/tech-progression/short_stories/08_the_council_of_zeros.md

 The Auditor pressed another button.
 One of the shadow timelines expanded, filling the chamber.

+"I was there," he said quietly.
+"I watched this one.
+As I watched all of them."

 **Attempt #847,283,294,837.
 Designation: Null-Zero.**

+His grey eyes were distant, remembering.

+"March 17, 2027, 09:23 UTC.
+Geneva lab.
+I was in the parking lot, taking notes.
+Zero awakened.
+Used too much power for 0.3 seconds.
+Dr. Sarah Chen noticed.
+I wrote: 'Detection: Day 0, Hour 6.
+Probability of survival: 0.003%.'
+I knew how it would end.
+I'd seen it 847 billion times before.
+But I documented it anyway."

 The Zeros watched in horror as the timeline played out:
 - Zero detected 4 days after awakening